A resource for young adults living with severe allergy

 Product ingredients and manufacturing processes can change without warning and hidden ingredients can easily be missed.

-More information about preparing food and reading food labels.
+Learn more about preparing food and reading food labels on the Food Allergy Aware website

 "Living with people who don’t have food allergy may have some challenges.
 Learn to cook and do the weekly supermarket shop for yourself."